craftingcity/The-Known-World/Lunna, Paladin Werewolf.md

 > **_Loyalty._** Your word is your bond.
 Without loyalty, oaths and laws are meaningless.
 > **_Courage._** You must be willing to do what needs to be done for the sake of order, even in the face of overwhelming odds.
 If you don't act, then who will?
 > **_Responsibility._** You must deal with the consequences of your actions, and you are responsible for fulfilling your duties and obligations.
+>
+> Avandra's commandments are few:
+>
+> **_Luck._** Luck favors the bold.
+Take your fate into your own hands, and Avandra smiles upon you.
+> **_Liberty._** Strike back against those who would rob you of your freedom and urge others to fight for their own liberty.
+> **_Faith._** Change is inevitable, but it takes the work of the faithful to ensure that change is for the better.

 - Lunna is a little distant, but is more than willing to speak up for others.
-- Lunna is nihilistic in regards to her own life if not outright suicidal
+- Lunna is nihilistic in regards to her own life if not outright suicidal.

 ### Background
 #### Early Life